(Credit: Apartment Therapy)

 A Modern Design

 Some things haven’t changed.
-Even back then, Murphy beds didn’t require a box spring.
-And most still don’t.
-The mattress instead rests on a platform and is secured by elastic straps or a metal bar to prevent sagging when it's in the closed position.
-Not having to purchase a box spring is another cost-saving advantage of Murphy bed
+Even back then, many Murphy beds didn’t require a box spring, and most still don’t.
+The mattress rests on a platform and is secured by elastic straps or a metal bar to prevent sagging when it's in the closed position.
+Not having to purchase a box spring is another cost-saving advantage of this hidden bed.

 High-function & High-design